 Examples of enacted legislation:

-- Virginia (SB 356 – 2016): Directs the state Department of Agriculture and Consumer Services to develop a pollinator protection strategy to promote the health of and mitigate the risks to honey bees and other pollinators, as well as ensuring a strong agricultural economy and apiary industry.
+- Virginia (SB 356 – 2016): Directs the Department of Agriculture and Consumer Services to develop a pollinator protection strategy to promote the health of and mitigate the risks to honey bees and other pollinators, as well as ensuring a strong agricultural economy and apiary industry.
 The strategy must include voluntary best management practices for pesticide users, beekeepers, landowners and agricultural producers.

 Examples of enacted legislation: